-The Roswell Park Cancer Institute/University at Buffalo Gene Modulation Services Shared Resource (formerly shRNA Resource) provides a centralized, cost-effective service that supports investigators interested in in vitro gene transfer using viral vector technologies.
+The Roswell Park Comprehensive Cancer Center/University at Buffalo Gene Modulation Services Shared Resource (formerly shRNA Resource) provides a centralized, cost-effective service that supports investigators interested in in vitro gene transfer using viral vector technologies.
 RPCI/UB researchers are provided with access to:

 - shRNA libraries for human and mouse; either as single genes or in a whole-genome wide pooled format.

 - CRISPRi or CRISPRa pooled libraries for loss of function or gain of function studies, respectively

 - Additional Core-provided vectors such as those for tracking (GFP, LacZ, RFP, luciferase,) for cell immortization (large T-ag and hTERT,) and for TET regulation.